 Exactly the kinds of results we love to see.

-But when we asked how much importance learners’ managers placed on the skills and concepts they picked up, the results were less encouraging.
+However, when we asked how much importance learners’ managers placed on the skills and concepts they picked up, the results were less encouraging.
 More than a third said their managers did little to let them use their new skills.

-Investing in training for your health staff is a smart move.
+Clearly, investing in training for your health staff is a smart move.
 It sets employers to have loyal, motivated workers who can do more on the job.
 Companies that invest $1500 or more for training, per employee per year, average 24 percent higher profits than companies with lower yearly training investments, according to HR Magazine.
 These figures are proof that training serves the organization well and increases the health of the community.

 Review your organizational goals before you register anyone in training.
 Your staff may love a course on creating walkable neighborhoods, but it doesn’t matter if your program’s focus is on oral health.
 (Read 11 Things To Know About Setting Training Program Goals.)

-When employees are done with a new training program, ask them to suggest new programs or improvements for existing ones based on their experience.
+For instance, when employees are done with a new training program, ask them to suggest new programs or improvements for existing ones based on their experience.
 Refer to earlier example of the syringe exchange program, which originated in a course forum discussion between two people at opposite sides of the country.

-Ask participants to share the knowledge they just learned.
+Meanwhile, ask participants to share the knowledge they just learned.
 Ask them to prepare a presentation to give to the rest of the care team, or have them summarize some of the most salient resources in an email to your whole organization.

 Repeat with every person at every educational opportunity.